UJoeNK/tensorflow_vs_tensorflow-cl/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.Tensor.md

 #### `tf.Tensor.__floordiv__(x, y)` {#Tensor.__floordiv__}

-Divides `x / y` elementwise, rounding toward the most negative integer.
+Divides `x / y` elementwise, rounding down for floating point.

 The same as `tf.div(x,y)` for integers, but uses `tf.floor(tf.div(x,y))` for floating point arguments so that the result is always an integer (though